-The MPO is bound by its operating procedures, which are documented in the MPO's Transportation Planning Prospectus and the MPO's By-Laws.
-The Prospectus includes a brief history of the Clarksville MPO, a listing of Executive Board and TCC members, and operating procedures.
-Periodically, the Prospectus is revised to ensure the region maintains a continuous and comprehensive transportation planning process.
-The Prospectus and By-Laws are available on the MPO's web page at www.cuampo.com.
+The MPO is bound by its operating procedures, which are documented in the MPO's By-Laws.
+By-Laws are available on the MPO's web page at www.cuampo.com and in Appendix A.

 D. PUBLIC PARTICIPATION [23 CFR 450.316]